TK51/k-site-portal/README.md

 **For non-tech users:** this is not a product.
 It’s a method.
 You upload a folder → it becomes a simple, clickable site - no login, no install, no noise.

+**For technical readers:** want to see how it works?
+[Go under the hood →](https://tk51.github.io/k-site-portal/methods/ks-99-under-the-hood-viewer.html)

 ---

 ## What is this?